harry1988123/netflix-analytics-ui/README.md

 ### Insights Dialog

 - Launch directly from the header to open a comprehensive modal
-- Summaries include yearly totals, monthly seasonality, day-of-week trends, and top franchises
+- **AI-Powered Insights**: Generate personalized analysis using Google Gemini (ChatGPT temporarily disabled)
+- Displays comprehensive charts and visualizations:
+  - Yearly viewing activity chart
+  - Monthly viewing patterns
+  - Day-of-week viewing patterns
+  - Top shows/franchises table and bar chart
+- AI-generated insights are rendered as markdown with proper formatting
-- Narrative insights call out binge patterns, genre balance, and new-vs-rewatch behavior, all rendered with shadcn/ui components
+- All rendered with shadcn/ui components and react-markdown

 ### State Persistence